marvinroger/Dofus-Tools/README.md

 ###SWL files

-A SWL file contains one and only one SWL file.
+A SWL file contains one and only one SWF file.
 This is a packaged filetype that we can encounter when extracting D2P file.

 #####Decompilation